asmaras/AndroidAutoUnitAssist/README.md

 # AndroidAutoUnitAssist

+**Note** Development is currently being done and code will be committed in the coming weeks when the device does something sensible.
+Reverse engineering of the CAN bus is being done to find some extra CAN IDs in addition to the CanWalkAndLock project https://github.com/asmaras/CanWalkAndLock.

 An assistant to help overcome some flaws of the Road Top Carplay and Android Auto unit.
 It is specifically designed for the BMW/Mini CIC unit

 The unit automatically switches between the original iDrive screen and it's own screen.
-It suffers from some flaws however in a few scenario's
+It suffers from some flaws however in a few scenarios

 ## Fail scenarios